Information for Parents

 - PE will take place on a Monday and Thursday- children should come into school wearing their PE kits on these days.

 - Water bottles must contain water* and be bought in each day.
-They can be left on the shelves in the cloak room.
 The children will be offered snack (fruit) for morning break but can bring an extra piece of fruit if they would like.
 It would be helpful to put softer fruits in a container if possible.